CodeLinaro-mirror/la_platform_external_chromiumos-config/proto/chromiumos/config/api/managing_hardware_design_configs.md

 of accelerometers to know whether it should enable tablet mode behavior.

-We encode the expected hardware configuration in a way that firmware and software can use for their purposes.
-In past projects, this encoding has been done through resistor straps or encoded in IDs programmed on an EEPROM (e.g.
+We encode the expected hardware configuration in a way that firmware and software can use.
+In past projects, this encoding has been done through resistor straps or encoded in IDs programmed on an EEPROM (e.g. [CBI]).
-[CBI]).

 Some hardware can be probed by firmware/software at runtime.
-For hardware that is on a probeable bus, like USB or PCI (not I2C though), we allow the device and driver to be probed.
+For hardware that is on a safely probeable bus, like USB or PCI (not I2C though), we allow the device and driver to be probed.
 For example, we allow different cameras with different drivers on a single design.
 However, the expected locations of cameras on A/B/C/D panels should be encoded in the hardware configuration.
 Software should still be resilient to HW failures (e.g. camera not responding) even if the hardware configuration says to expect 2 A-panel cameras.

 We define a list of hardware features that Google cares about, e.g. screen size (driven by CTS requirements, etc.) or sensor presence (driven by firmware